The complete guide to annual compensation reviews using Google Sheets

 A compensation review is when companies periodically review pay and other benefits to assure that each employee is compensated in line with their experience and expertise.

-Let’s face it: we often become so busy in the day-to-day work of running a business that it’s easy to lose sight of people issues like compensation.
+Let’s face it: We often become so busy in the day-to-day work of running a business that it’s easy to lose sight of people issues like compensation.
 An annual compensation review is a great time to revisit the pay of your teams and make adjustments where needed.
 Remember, this is also an important time to consider the true cost of employees in your organization.

 Too often, companies adjust salary only as issues arise.
 Maybe an employee receives an offer from a competitor that leads them out the door.
 By then, it’s often too late to counter with a pay increase and retain them.
 Attracting and retaining employees is tough.
 Ask any HR manager, and you’re sure to hear that this tight job market is creating a battle for talent.